What kind of shows does Alpha Shows produce?

 How long will we be away from home?

 Being ‘away from home’ is a fairly normal occurrence for performers, as many jobs that are available in the entertainment industry are somewhere different than your hometown.
 If you’re Melbourne based (your family or home base is somewhere in Melbourne) you won’t necessarily have to be technically ‘away from home’ the entire tour, you’d definitely head home over the weekends and many nights for local shows.
 When you’re then required to go travelling to other areas (non-Melbourne shows where you have to stay overnight somewhere else) you may be away from home (ie. away from Melbourne) for up to 4-6 consecutive weeks, although this is rare and usually only on our big NSW/QLD leg that happens once per year.
+But yes, every tour generally does some time away from Melbourne.
 Only when we travel interstate would you be away over weekends, though, as most weekends we would still return home on a Friday (or sometimes Saturday morning), even if you’ve been away in accommodations somewhere outside of Melbourne.
 Sometimes we have weekend shows as well, but this is rare.
 Sometimes a week is really chill, lots of shows in Melbourne and home nice & early.
 Some weeks are more rigorous with shows all week in different towns with travel after shows to get to a new town.
 You will definitely need to demonstrate/develop resilience & independence from family and friends – you will be away from home and partners and family and you need to be prepared for this at Alpha Shows the same as any other long-term industry gig like being cast in a movie, tv series or touring musical.
 We have had many cast members struggle if being on tour means being away from a partner or a familiar routine that’s important to you.
 You will want to be adventurous and ready for a new lifestyle if this is your first tour!
 This is a professional, mature acting job and you will be want to develop the ability to care for yourself and understand the need to tour to get live theatre to different areas around Australia.

 Alpha is a great preparation job to help build the resilience and skills needed to take your dream to the next level.
 Many of our former cast members have built the confidence on Alpha tours and indeed, moved to the US or UK or tour in huge major musicals in Australia, the West End and Broadway.
 Former cast members have starred in Netflix series’, feature films, major musicals, become social media stars, and recording artists.
 The skills you learn by being on tour with Alpha are hard to gain anywhere else, especially for young inexperienced performers.
 It’s difficult to get a huge amount of performing experience in a short time – the condensed and intense nature of an Alpha tour means you get the learning and experience in a couple of months that takes other people years to gain, given the opportunities usually available to fresh or inexperienced talent.
+Immersion is powerful.
 So with that said – you can do it!
 We will care for you and make sure you’re supported on tour, just be up front and let us know how we can help you!
 Our Managers are very approachable and care a great deal about the welfare of every cast member, even between tours.

 How much do we get paid?